 - ENST 461 Freshwater Science and Management

-Select two additional ENST courses at the 300 level or above.
+Select two additional Environmental Studies courses at the 300 level or above.

 Appropriate courses from other departments may be submitted to meet one course of this requirement with the approval of the Environmental Studies Department Chair.